Uphall: Transport

 The A899 road is the primary road through Uphall, connecting the village with nearby Livingston to the south-east and Broxburn to the west.
 The A89 road and M8 Motorway lie immediately to the south of the village.
 The nearest railway station is Uphall railway station which lies to the south of Uphall at the smaller separate Uphall Station village.

-McGill's Scotland East and Lothian Country operates multiple bus service that serve Uphall:
+Lothian Country operates multiple bus service that serve Uphall: